slintak/network_monitoring/README.md

 My network is quite simple -- one router Mikrotik RB2011 with IP address `10.0.0.1` and one WiFi AP Mikrotik RBmAPL with IP address `10.0.0.2`.

-Note: if you have diferent network settings, you should change SNMP inputs in `./etc/telegraf.conf` file.
+Note: if you have diferent network settings, you should change `extra_hosts` setting in docker-compose file.
+Or you can completely change SNMP configuration in `./etc/telegraf.conf` file.

 Mikrotik setup
 --------------